-The council’s pay and grading structure is adjusted by a ‘cost of living’ increase agreed nationally by the three bodies that represent staff at the council, this includes The Joint National Council (JNC) for Chief Officers, JNC for Chief Executives and NJC for local government services (for all staff below that level).
-The pay award for April 2017 has already been agreed as part of a two-year deal and is reflected within this statement.
+The council’s pay and grading structure is adjusted by a ‘cost of living’ increase agreed nationally by the three bodies that represent staff at the council, this includes The joint national council (JNC) for Chief Officers, JNC for Chief Executives and national joint council (NJC) for local government services (for all staff below that level).

 Terms and conditions

 From March 2006 all employees covered by the pay policy statement have enjoyed the same terms and conditions.
 The Chief Executive, Chief Officers and local government service employees have different negotiating bodies that determine other conditions such as disciplinary procedures and pay awards.

 The Council’s policy on protection of earnings applies to all employees of the council and provides protection for an employee’s basic pay where it is reduced as a result of:

 - Redeployment into a suitable alternative vacancy where an employee is at risk or under notice of redundancy